 These exams are made up of short answer questions and long essay questions.

-Studying Sociology opens up a range of careers in areas such as welfare, education, social research and local and central government.
+Studying Sociology opens up a range of careers in areas such as welfare, education, social research and local and central government as well as preparing students well for a range of subjects at university.